 - $107,775 – Salt Lake City

 Now we haven’t figured in cost of living differences and it wouldn’t surprise anyone that San Francisco is a more expensive place to live than Salt lake city.
-But if you are looking for absolute dollar amounts, software engineer jobs pay more in the Silicon Valley and Seattle than in southern, midwestern, and mountain cities like Chicago, Austin, Raleigh, and Salt Lake City.
+But if you are looking for absolute dollar amounts,the highest paying software engineering jobs pay more in the Silicon Valley and Seattle than in southern, midwestern, and mountain cities like Chicago, Austin, Raleigh, and Salt Lake City.

 But while focusing on cities, we found that the cities which house the headquarters of Apple, Facebook, Google, Microsoft, and Amazon were pretty high up on the list.
-From this, we found another factor which affects a software engineer salary.
+From this, we found another factor which affects the highest paid software engineers’ salary.

 4. Facebook, Google, Microsoft, and Amazon pay their software engineers more than others